Rick Siow Mong Goh A*STAR Institute of Advanced Intelligence and Computing

 Originally from Silicon Valley, Vy lives in Singapore, with her husband and two teenage daughters.

-Rick Siow Mong Goh Department Director of Computing and Intelligence, A*STAR Institute of High Performance Computing
+Rick Siow Mong Goh Research Director, Healthcare Directorate, A*STAR Institute of Advanced Intelligence and Computing

-Dr. Rick Goh is the Director of Computing & Intelligence Department at A*STAR’s Institute of High Performance Computing (IHPC), an Adj.
+Dr. Rick Goh is the Research Director of the Healthcare Directorate at A*STAR’s Institute of Advanced Intelligence and Computing (IAIC), an Adj.
 Assoc.
 Professor at Duke-NUS Medical School, Adj.
 Senior Principal Investigator at Singapore Eye Research Institute (SERI), Co-Director of both A*STAR-EVYD Joint Lab and SERI-IHPC Joint Lab.
 He chaired the organising committee of HPC AI Innovation Challenge 2023-2024, organised by National Supercomputing Centre (NSCC), AI Singapore (AISG), and Infocomm Media Development Authority (IMDA).

 Navjeewan Khosla Partner, Novo Holdings